Sid Fernandez: Post-retirement and comeback attempt

 In 2000, Fernandez was the pitching coach of the semi-pro Alaska Baseball League's Hawaiʻi Island Movers.

-In February 2001, Fernandez surprised many by showing up at New York Yankees Spring training.
-He was given a minor league contract and pitched in one game for the Columbus Clippers on April 7.
+In February 2001, Fernandez surprised many by showing up at New York Yankees spring training.
+He signed a minor league contract and pitched in one game for the Columbus Clippers on April 7.
 He pitched poorly and ended with a sore knee which put him back on the disabled list.
 He re-retired about a week later.

-In 2003, Fernandez received two votes in his only Hall of Fame ballot.
+In 2003, Fernandez received two votes in his only year he was on the Hall of Fame ballot.
 In 2004, Fernandez served as a coach in a Hawaiʻi high school baseball all-star game.
+He also coached his son's high school baseball team.

-Fernandez was selected by CNN Sports Illustrated as one of the 50 greatest sports figures in Hawai'i history.
+Fernandez was selected as one of the 50 greatest sports figures in Hawai'i by Sports Illustrated.

 On December 20, 2007, Fernandez's name appeared in the unsealed Kirk Radomski affidavit.
 The affidavit details Radomski receiving a $3,500 check from Fernandez dated February 2005, but the affidavit does not specify its purpose.
-Fernandez was one of only four baseball players listed in the affidavit who was not referred to in the Mitchell Report, the others being Rick Holifield, Pete Rose Jr. and Ryan Schurman.
+Fernandez was one of only four baseball players listed in the affidavit who was not referred to in the Mitchell Report, the others being Rick Holifield, Pete Rose Jr., and Ryan Schurman.

+Pitching style

+Fernandez was known for his deceptive delivery and long stride, which made his pitches difficult to track despite not having overwhelming velocity.

+This unorthodox pitching motion with a hesitation at the end, followed by a sudden slingshot sidearm delivery, allowed him to hide the ball from the batter until the last second.
+He also threw from a low angle.
+His sidearm angle made his fastball seem like it was rising up from his release point, and the batter would swing under it.
+This allowed his fastball, which rarely topped 90mph, to appear almost 10mph faster.
+Fernandez coupled his rising fastball with an effective curveball.
+His curve had a slow, sharp break that also benefited from his unique motion.
+Hitters trying to time his fastball usually couldn't adjust quickly enough and were left helpless to his big, breaking curve.
+Fernandez only threw his rising fastball and curveball, making him a rare starter who only threw two pitches for his career.

 Personal life

-After retiring, Fernandez worked as an executive assistant to the Mayor of Honolulu.
-He also coached his son's high school baseball team.

 Fernandez and his wife, Noelani, had two children.
 They established the Sid Fernandez Foundation, which awarded college scholarships to students at their alma mater, Kaiser High School.

-On September 28, 1996, Fernandez' father-in-law, Don Mike Gillis, was shot to death in Honolulu.
+On September 28, 1996, Fernandez's father-in-law, Don Mike Gillis, was shot to death in Honolulu.
 Fernandez soon announced the dedication of his 1997 season to Gillis.
-A disturbed co-worker was eventually convicted of the murder.
+A disturbed co-worker was convicted in 1997 of the murder.